 PP5906 International Economic Development (4 Modular Credits)

 The mechanics of economic development are at once deceptively simple and dauntingly complex.
 But it is economic development, appropriately defined, that forms both backdrop and goal for a large part of public policy in emerging economies.
 International economic development forms an essential canvas against which international affairs unfolds across developed and developing nations.
 This module provides the essentials of modern understanding on the subject, ranging from programme evaluation and randomized controlled trials through the Middle-Income Trap, financial crises, the resource curse, the Lewis Turning Point, and the boundary between state and market.

-Core 8: Global Governance in a Changing World
+PP5908 Global Governance in a Changing World (4 Modular Credits)

 Intractable conflict, global terrorism, organized crime, cyber threats, nuclear proliferation, pandemics, financial markets’ meltdown, extreme poverty, climate change, food and water insecurity are some of the global problems that states cannot manage alone.
 All require cooperation among governments and increasingly with their citizens and the private sector; some need international norms and mechanisms; others call for international and regional organizations.
 This course explores the theoretical foundations of global governance and international law, its elements, and then provides a hands-on and in-depth analysis of the actors, norms, and challenges in the supply of some of today’s critical global public goods, including peace and stability, development, climate change mitigation, trade, food security, global health and a secure internet.